-Participation Guidelines for Paper-Based 2022 Science/Math/ELA Assessments
+Participation Guidelines for Paper-Based 2023 Science/Math/ELA Assessments

-Although 2022 Science/Math/ELA assessments are computer-based, using an online testing platform, there may be specific instances which require a student to take a paper-based assessment instead.
+Although 2023 Science/Math/ELA assessments are computer-based, using an online testing platform, there may be specific instances which require a student to take a paper-based assessment instead.
 The following conditions may result in a school choosing to administer a paper-based assessment:

 - Condition #1: A student is unable to use a computer due to the impact of his or her disability.
 The student's inability to participate in computer-based assessments should be documented in an Individualized Education Program (IEP) or 504 plan.
-Examples may include: - A student with a disability who cannot participate in the online assessment due to a healthrelated disability, neurological disorder, or other complex disability, and/or cannot meet the demands of a computer-based test administration; - A student with an emotional, behavioral, or other disability who is unable to maintain sufficient concentration to participate in a computer-based test administration, even with test accommodations: - A student with a disability who requires assistive technology that is not compatible with the testing platform. - Condition #2: A student who recently entered the school and has had very little or no prior experience or familiarity with technology. - Condition #3: The school is providing paper-based assessments for its students as the primary mode of administration. - Condition #4: A student who is unable to access an online assessment due to religious beliefs.
+Examples may include: - A student with a disability who cannot participate in the online assessment due to a healthrelated disability, neurological disorder, or other complex disability, and/or cannot meet the demands of a computer-based test administration; - A student with an emotional, behavioral, or other disability who is unable to maintain sufficient concentration to participate in a computer-based test administration, even with test accommodations: - A student with a disability who requires assistive technology that is not compatible with the testing platform. - Condition #2: A student who recently entered the school and has had very little or no prior experience or familiarity with technology. - Condition #3: A student who is unable to access an online assessment due to religious beliefs.